ibm-cloud-docs/vpc/troubleshooting.md

 ## API calls require a Bearer token
 {: #troubleshoot-api-calls}

-When using the API with a cURL command, you may need to include "Bearer" in the Authorization header, depending on what is in the `$iam_token`.
-If it includes the word "Bearer" you don't include it again in the header.
-Most of our examples assume that "Bearer" is included in the header.
+When you use the API with a cURL command, you might need to include "Bearer" in the Authorization header, depending on what is in the `$iam_token`.
+If it includes the word "Bearer", you don't include it again in the header.
+Most examples assume that "Bearer" is included in the header.

 ## Turning on `TRACE` mode when using the CLI
 {: #troubleshoot-trace}

-To turn on `TRACE` (debug) mode when using the CLI, set `IBMCLOUD_TRACE=true` before the CLI command.
+To turn on `TRACE` (debug) mode when you use the CLI, set `IBMCLOUD_TRACE=true` before the CLI command.

 For example: